...

 Battle of Britain Memorial Flight Lancaster bomber got new paint scheme

-Avro Lancaster PA474 is regularly repainted with squadron markings representative of those that operated the Lancaster in World War II
+Avro Lancaster PA474 is regularly repainted with squadron markings representative of those who operated the Lancaster in World War II

 The photos in this post, which were taken on October 6, 2016, at RAF Coningsby, show the Royal Air Force Battle of Britain Memorial Flight (BBMF) Avro Lancaster PA474 flying to Duxford in preparation for a six-month major service.

-Before it returns to Coningsby in the spring of 2017, the legendary World War II bomber will undergo routine maintenance at the Duxford airstrip.
+Before its return to Coningsby in the spring of 2017, the legendary World War II bomber underwent routine maintenance at the Duxford airstrip.

 Lancaster PA474